 What are the Whiplash Reforms?

 The Whiplash Reforms were first proposed in 2015 with the intention to reduce the costs paid out by Insurers in relation to Road Traffic Accident claims.
-And, as a result, reducing insurance premiums paid by road users.
+In turn, reducing insurance premiums paid by road users.

 As a result of the reforms, new legislation and protocols have been introduced.